IRCAD/sight/libs/ui/history/README.md

 ## Classes:

 - **command**: defines a basic command.
-- **ImageDiffCommand**: defines commands to deal with `filter::image::ImageDiff` which is a class memorizing pixel changes in a image.
+- **ImageDiffCommand**: defines commands to deal with `filter::image::image_diff` which is a class memorizing pixel changes in a image.
 - **UndoRedoManager**: keeps track of commands, undo/redo them.
 ## How to use it